Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Make Dried Egg Pasta To Store

-Another traditional way to preserve eggs is to dehydrate them.
+Another traditional way to store both farm-fresh eggs and store-bought eggs is to dehydrate them.
 Dried egg powder can be used in a range of different ways and is certainly shelf-stable.
 Unfortunately, dehydrating eggs at home can be rather tricky.
 Those who have tried it often report greasy, grainy, unpleasant results.

-If you have a freeze-drier, freeze-dried eggs can keep for years and years at room temperature.
-But freeze driers are expensive, and most of us don’t have one on hand.
+If you have a freeze dryer, freeze-dried eggs can keep for years and years at room temperature.
+But freeze dryers are expensive, and most of us don’t have one on hand.

 One easier solution to use up and preserve your fresh eggs is to use them to make some shelf-stable dried egg pasta.